 Inheritance and gift tax

-Capital gains are not exempt either, as profits obtained from dividends or from the sale of real estate or personal property will be charged at a flat rate of 19%.
+Capital gains are not exempt either, as profits obtained from dividends or the sale of real estate or personal property will be taxed at a flat rate of 19%.

-Please note that capital gains obtained outside Spain will still have to be paid to the corresponding country according to its tax regulations.
-The fact of not having to pay in Spain all the income obtained abroad does not mean that they are not taxable in the rest of the world.
+Please note that capital gains obtained outside Spain must still be paid to the corresponding country according to its tax regulations.
+The fact of not having to pay in Spain all the income received abroad does not mean that they are not taxable in the rest of the world.

-The Beckham Law also has another important advantage.
-The worker will not be obliged to pay for the income he/she earns worldwide, he/she will only be taxed for the income generated in Spain.
+The Beckham Law also has another critical advantage.
+The worker will not be obliged to pay for the income they earn worldwide, they will only be taxed on the revenue generated in Spain.

 This is undoubtedly a great advantage.
-You will be able to diversify your income and investments in order to pay the lowest possible tax rate.
-Therefore, in addition to reducing the taxable base, this possible diversification will help you to reduce risk in your investment portfolio.
+You will be able to diversify your income and investments to pay the lowest possible tax rate.
+Therefore, besides reducing the taxable base, this diversification will help you reduce risk in your investment portfolio.